ktrnthsnr/Book-Search-Engine/README.md

 #### Server-side
 - To view the site locally on the development server, first install the npm packages
     - $ `npm i` or `npm install`
-- Then seed the data (not required if gathing data from a third party API, such as Google API)
+- Then seed the data (not required if gathing data from a third party API, such as Google API.
+Instead connect to the Google Books API)
     - $ `npm run seed`
-- Start the MongoDB (not required if gathing data from a third party API, such as Google API)
+- Start the MongoDB
     - $ `mongod`
 - To test the Apollo server sider connections to the Express.js, (to test the schemas and server.js), run the following
     - $ `cd server`
     - $ `npm run watch`
 - This allows for queries and any file changes without having to restart the server.
-The config is setup in the package.json to run nsodeman, "watch": "nodemon".
+The config is setup in the server/package.json to run nsodeman, "watch": "nodemon".
 - Use GraphQL Playground locally at `http://localhost:3001/graphql`
 - Sample queries can be copied to GraphQL Playground from the ./GraphqlPlayground-queries.md. <in work>